TormStorm/jagex-launcher-linux/README.md

 ### Disclaimer

-I am not affiliated with Jagex or RuneLite, and is not responsible for for the contens of this page
+I am not affiliated with Jagex or RuneLite and is not responsible for for the contens of this page

 ## Bottles
 <details closed>